alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 ### Validate Active Directory synchronisation

-This step validates that your local Active Directory users are correctly synchronised to Azure Active Directory.
+This step validates that your local Active Directory users are correctly synchronised to Microsoft Entra ID.
 Note that you can use the same script after deploying an SRE to add users in bulk.

 ![Remote: one minute](https://img.shields.io/static/v1?style=for-the-badge&logo=microsoft-onedrive&label=remote&color=blue&message=one%20minute)